These 14 states had significant miscounts in the 2020 census

 The bureau has been under pressure to release more quality metrics

-Kennel, who led the follow-up survey's design, said that the new results were "in line with past censuses" that had over- and undercounts among various states.
+Kennel, the Census Bureau official who led the follow-up survey's design, said that the new results were "in line with past censuses" that had over- and undercounts among various states.

 Still, the 2020 results stand in stark contrast to the findings from the bureau's follow-up survey for the 2010 census, which had no statistically significant over- or undercounts for any state.